cyclus/cyclus.github.com/source/user/tutorial/data_explorer.rst

 Analyze the results:
 ~~~~~~~~~~~~~~~~~~~~

 *CYCLUS* creates a .sqlite file as its output.
-SQL is a database file
+SQLite is a database file
 type that consists of a series of tables.
 A few functions have been
 included in cyutils.analysis.py to pull information from the sqlite
 database and create figures.
 An sqlite database can be opened and its
-contents viewed, but these database browsers often aren't helpful.
-Importing the data into an external function and manipulating it would
-provide more useful information.
-However, it can still be helpful to
-open and view the tables.
-This a view of the tables within the database
-(using DB browser for SQLite).
+contents viewed, but these database browsers often aren't appropriate for serious data analysis.
+Importing the data into an external function and manipulating it would provide more useful information.
+However, it can still be helpful to open and view the tables.
+This a view of the tables within the database (using DB browser for SQLite).
 However, to view the data within these
 tables, switch to the Browse Data tab: And select the table of interest.
 Some tables have data that may need to be manipulated or used alongside
 other data in other tables, which is why using a python script is often